craftingforchrist/Legal/rules.md

 # B. Global Minecraft Guidelines
 1. Any client modifications or external tools that give you a severe, game altering advantage over vanilla Minecraft users is not allowed.
-2.A.
+2. VPN client use is prohibited on the Network.
+3.A.
 The following mods are explicitly permitted:<br>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ Optifine<br>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ Lithium, Phosphor & Sodium<br>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ ArmorStatusHUD / StatusEffectHUD<br>